unb-mds/2024-1-Squad08/README.md

   </tr>
 </table>

+## Documentação

+### Quadro virtual dos Stories, Backlog e Arquitetura base

+- Para acessar o quadro virtual, clique [aqui](https://miro.com/app/board/uXjVKWk1Q-I=/).

 ## What is this branch

 This serves to test react, js and some postgres so when i commit to main i dont break EVERYTHING!